Earlier this year, I attended a recruiting conference in New York. During my flight there, I chatted casually with the woman sitting next to me.

 What Do You Have To Offer?

-What is the impact you can deliver that’s different from your peers and competitors?
+- What impact can you deliver that’s different from your peers and competitors?

 What Motivates You?

-Of the challenges and problems you identified and are able to solve, which are you most excited about?
+- Of the challenges and problems you identified and can solve, which are you most excited about?

 Finalise Your Personal Value Proposition Statement.